ShySpaceSheep/RSGPR-CPU2022/README.md

-# RSGPR-CPU2022 1
+# RSGPR-CPU2022: ui-support-experiment
-University project simulating a simplified GPR computer architecture, still in progress.
+Practical usage of a simplier GPR-CPU in ATM machines as demonstrated by